msoham123/ChapterTree/README.md

 Date of submission: 2/28/20

 # Overview
-Welcome to ChapterTree, an amazing app that allows you to seamelessly manage your chapters and more!
+Welcome to ChapterTree, an amazing app that allows you to seamlessly manage your chapters!
+ChapterTree is designed to provide users with a platform to record event information, track chapter attendance, communicate with other FBLA members, talk with our intelligent ChatBot, and learn more about FBLA.
+Additionally, the app implements API's that enhance the user experience by communicating with our database, implementing google maps, and providing a real time data flow that dynamically updates information that the user needs.

+This application was programmed completely in Google's Flutter Framework.

 # Core Features
 - Native performance on both iOS and Android